Schapeedy1/khmer_segmenter/README.md

 This project implements a probabilistic word segmentation algorithm for the Khmer language.
 It uses a **Viterbi** approach (finding the shortest path in a graph of possible segments) weighted by word probabilities derived from a text corpus.

+> [!IMPORTANT]
+> **Disclaimer:** This dictionary is still lacking many curated sources of technical words.
+If anyone can contribute curated Khmer words with credible sources, the algorithm will improve significantly.
+We highly appreciate your contributions to improving the data quality!

 ## Purpose & Design Philosophy

 The primary goal of this project is **dictionary-accurate segmentation**.
 Unlike modern Machine Learning (ML) models that prioritize predicting conversational "intent" or deep semantic context, `KhmerSegmenter` focuses on strictly aligning text with curated, approved Khmer wording sources.